bigdondon/apple_developer_issue/Readme_EN.md

 I believe that most indie developers are making apps for their passion.
 They can't make a lot of money after completing all the roles by one person, just because they are worthy of their love.

+We hope to contribute more enthusiasm to indie developer.
+We should not be treated like this.

 I can accept that I will be punished for any violations.
 In fact, I feel that a developer knows whether he violates the rules, so I don’t understand the their decision.

 I hope someone can tell me what the reason is and solve it reasonably.
 Instead of accepting any blows from the sky like this.